magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-create.md

 Where `<Vendor>` is your vendor name, `<theme>` is the theme code.

-For illustration, see the <a href="{{site.mage2000url}}app/design/frontend/Magento/luma/registration.php">registration.php</a> file of the Magento Luma theme.
+For illustration, see the <a href="{{ site.mage2000url }}app/design/frontend/Magento/luma/registration.php">registration.php</a> file of the Magento Luma theme.

 ## Configure images {#fedg_create_theme_how-to-images}